Family / St. Louis escape rooms, bowling alleys, arcades, play spaces, and more that kids will love

 At this South County spot, kids can jump on a variety of bouncy castle–type inflatables.
 Open bounce is offered on weekends from 2–3 p.m., and Preschool Playdates are hosted on Mondays from 10–11 a.m. and from 2–3 p.m.
 Ready for date night?
 Two Fridays per month, BounceU hosts Parents’ Night Out, where kids ages 5 and older can be dropped off for an evening of pizza, bouncing, and games.
 314-845-7529.
 4403 Meramec Bottom, Suite C.

-Attractions: Laser tag, go-karts, bowling, bumper cars, virtual reality, arcade, and a movie theater
+Attractions: Laser tag, go-karts, bowling, bumper cars, virtual reality, and arcade

-The Edge features five different laser tag games, including Capture the Flag, inside its 14,000-square-foot arena; a go-kart race track; a six-lane, black light bowling alley; bumper cars; four different virtual reality rides; three arcades with classic and new games; and movie theaters showing the latest releases.
+The Edge features five different laser tag games, including Capture the Flag, inside its 14,000-square-foot arena; a go-kart race track; a six-lane, black light bowling alley; bumper cars; four different virtual reality rides; and three arcades with classic and new games.
 618-236-2101.
-701 S. Belt West, Belleville, IL.
+701 S. Belt West, Belleville, Illinois.

-Attractions: Go-karts, rides, laser tag, bumper cars, bowling, and an arcade
+Attractions: Go-karts, rides, laser tag, bumper cars, bowling, and arcade

-Attractions: Escape rooms, haunted house, virtual reality, trampoline park, go-karts, laser tag, inflatables, bumper cars, arcade, bowling, and a laser maze
+Attractions: Escape rooms, virtual reality, trampoline park, laser tag, inflatables, bumper cars, arcade, mini bowling, and a laser maze

 Fight off dinosaurs and other creatures on the virtual reality ride, catch some air on the trampolines, test your timing and control in the laser maze, or solve the puzzles to beat the escape rooms.
-As if that wasn’t enough fun, there are also go-karts, bouncy houses, bowling, an arcade, and more.
-Love haunted houses?
-Kokomo Joe’s should be on your to-visit list during spooky season to make your way through Fear: The Haunted House.
+As if that wasn’t enough fun, there are also bouncy houses, bowling, an arcade, and more.
+The newer 12 full-size bowling lanes have become a staple, and the bar may be a perk for the adults in your group.
 636-447-5656.
 4105 N. Cloverleaf, St. Peters.

 Attractions: Bowling, laser tag, arcade games, inflatable playground, rock-climbing wall, and axe throwing